Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Design Overview

 Besides, \spec{} streamlines evolution using \textbf{spec patches}, as shown in \autoref{fig:design-overview}-c.
 Instead of manually modifying thousands of lines of C code to add a feature, a developer writes a patch containing either new specifications or modifications to an old one.
 Our toolchain then applies this patch and regenerates the low-level implementation, ensuring the change is propagated correctly throughout the system.

 \myparagraph{The \spec toolchain.} \spec{} provides an LLM-based toolchain that translates the high-level specification into an executable implementation.
 As illustrated in \autoref{fig:design-overview}-b, this toolchain includes agents: The \textbf{\compiler{}} agent translates the specification (\sys) into a low-level C-language implementation (\texttt{ImpFS}).
 To manage the current limitations of LLMs, it uses techniques like two-phase prompting to handle complex logic.
 The \textbf{\validator{}} agent ensures the correctness of the generated code, employing a retry-with-feedback loop to automatically identify and correct errors.
-With the designs of \spec{}, our evaluation shows achieves significant correctness improvements for complex operations compared to naive prompting (up to 34.4\%).
+With the designs of \spec{}, our evaluation shows significant correctness improvements for complex operations compared to naive prompting (up to 34.4\%).
 We also provide \textbf{\ass} to ease the development of specification.

-\myparagraph{\sys.} With \spec, we design and implement \sys{}, a complete file system written entirely in the \spec{} specification language.
+\myparagraph{Case study: \sys.} With \spec, we design and implement \sys{}, a complete file system written entirely in the \spec{} specification language.
 Our toolchain can automatically generate a functional C-language implementation of \sys{} without human intervention.
-Through a series of case studies, we demonstrate that \sys{} can seamlessly evolve via spec patches to support sophisticated features found in Ext4, e.g., extents, delayed allocation, and file encryption.
+Through a series of case studies, we demonstrate that \sys{} can seamlessly evolve via spec patches to support sophisticated features found in Ext4, e.g., extents or delayed allocation.